iPhone 12 is coming. Here are 3 ways to prepare your phone now

 With this year's launch inching closer, it's not too early to prepare your phone now if you plan to upgrade.
+(But don't go buying a new iPhone just yet.)
 Below are some steps you can, and should, take today to get ready for iPhone 12, or any new iPhone.

 Triage your apps and photos